 A study in 1918 found that weight gain in infants breast-fed exclusively by mothers having ingested desiccated placenta was faster than in the control group where placenta was not consumed [Hammet].
 This same study found that after mother’s ingested placenta, the amount of protein and lactose in their breastmilk increased.
 There is still more research that needs to be done today that demonstrates that placenta ingestion can increase the milk supply of those who take it.

-Those who plan on giving birth and who do not have a viral or bacterial infection can benefit from taking encapsulated placenta pills.
-If you feel anxious about potentially experiencing postpartum depression or postpartum fatigue, taking encapsulate placenta pills may be a beneficial part of your postpartum support plan along with counseling and support from a postpartum doula or friends/family.
+Those who plan on giving birth and who do not have a viral or bacterial infection can potentially benefit from taking encapsulated placenta pills.
+If you feel anxious about potentially experiencing postpartum depression or postpartum fatigue, taking encapsulate placenta pills may be a beneficial part of your postpartum support plan along with counseling and support from a trained therapist, postpartum doula, and friends/family.

 If you would like to build a strong milk supply, placenta pills may help boost your supply.